jjvanzon/Circular-Language-Spec/spec/introduction.md

 <img src="images/Circle%20Language%20Spec%20Introduction.013.jpeg" height="350" />

 Here may also become apparent, that separately defining a command might lead to *reuse* of a command.
 The __Draw Line__ command appears to be reused three times in the example above.
 There may be quite a few commands available, ready to use one way or another.
 Commands like that might also be put inside in a separate object.
-There might for instance be a __File__ object that may contain commands that might allow dealing with a computer file.
+There might for instance be a __File__ object that could contain commands that may allow dealing with a computer file.

 So where might it end?
 If commands continue to delegate to each other, when might things actually start happening?
 Well, it seems to end at a special group of commands, that might not call other commands anymore.
 A command like that may execute a machine instruction: a basic instruction that make a *computer* *do* something.
 A computer's central processing unit might perform a hardware defined *machine* command.